MailToolbox/mail_plugger/docs/usage_of_fake_plugger_with_mail_grabber_in_ruby_on_rails.md

 end
 ```

-Then change `config/environments/development.rb` file.
+Then change the `config/environments/development.rb` file.

 ```ruby
 config.action_mailer.delivery_method = :fake_plugger
 ```

-Also add route that we can reach MailGrabber web interface.
-Let's change `config/routes.rb` file.
+Also, add a route that we can reach the MailGrabber web interface.
+Let's change the `config/routes.rb` file.

 ```ruby
 require 'mail_grabber/web'